Saint Gregory the Illuminator Church of Galata

-The Saint Gregory the Illuminator Church of Galata (Ղալաթայի Սուրբ Գրիգոր Լուսաւորիչ եկեղեցի, Ghalat’ayi Surp Krikor Lusavorich yegeghetsi; Surp Krikor Lusavoriç Ermeni Kilisesi) is the oldest extant Armenian Apostolic church in Istanbul.
+The Saint Gregory the Illuminator Church of Galata (Ղալաթայի Սուրբ Գրիգոր Լուսաւորիչ եկեղեցի; Surp Krikor Lusavoriç Ermeni Kilisesi) is the oldest extant Armenian Apostolic church in Istanbul.
 It was originally built in the late 14th century, in the Genoan period, shortly before the fall of Constantinople to the Ottomans.
 The church was demolished in 1958 and the current building is a reconstruction from the 1960s.

 Located in the Galata neighbourhood, it is the city's only church built in the traditional style of Armenian church architecture—namely with a dome with a conical roof.
 The Getronagan Armenian High School was established in 1886 next to the church.

 History

 Foundation

 It is the oldest of Istanbul's Armenian 35 churches.
 (Note: The Armenian Patriarchate of Constantinople lists 35 Armenian churches in Istanbul: 27 in the European part, 7 in the Asian part, and 1 in Kınalıada island.)
 According to a manuscript formerly kept at the Armash monastery the church was founded in 1391 by an Armenian merchant named Kozma (Cosimo) from Kaffa (now Feodosia) in Crimea who bought the land on which it was built.
 Galata at the time was a Genoese colony and the Armenians found more protection under their control rather than that of the Byzantine Empire.
 The blacksmith Aved built the altar of the church as well as the Holy Cross chapel near the church.
 First concrete evidence of the existence of the church comes from two 1431 inscriptions on the church.
 The date is sometimes cited as the foundation date of the church.

 Historian Kevork Pamukciyan believes that the current church was built on the location of St. Sargis, an Armenian church in Galata, mentioned in two Armenian manuscripts from 1360 and 1361.